WE MET BEFORE?

 approval, due to extreme deficits in childhood.
 Her needs for

 closeness and emotional safety overwhelm her--but while she might

-seek these elements in a male, she's really looking to
+seek these elements in a male, she's actually looking

-mend her primal wounds from infancy.
-These profound needs are
+to mend her primal wounds from infancy with Mom.
+These profound

 onto romantic partners--but as she begins to feel that they can